The Seven Branch Prayer, with Lama Zangmo

 Anyone is welcome to attend this event!

-Lama Zangmo will explain it in more detail and the course is suitable for all, both beginners and those with some experience.
+Lama Zangmo will explain these branches in more detail.
+This course is suitable for all, both beginners and those with some experience.